 - Digital experience Management: Real user monitoring, Synthetic Monitoring, IoT, Mobile and Web.

 New Relic: SaaS to monitor Mobile and Web applications in real-time with custom plugins for collecting data.
 It has partnerships with AWS, IBM Bluemix, Cloudbees, Microsoft Azure and Joyent.

-- With Machine learning capability, any performance issues can be diagnosed up to the stack level that has caused havoc and corrects the defects in that stack.
-A killer method in the code or issues in a particular server in a farm can be isolated and defects can be corrected.
+- With Machine learning capability, any performance issues can be diagnosed up to the stack level that has caused havoc and corrects the stack’s defects.
+A killer method in the code or issues in a particular server in a farm can be isolated, and defects can be corrected.

-- Early warning alert system on the issues helps users to know about the problem that is likely to rise in the near future and avert the issue before it gets compounded.
+- Early warning alert systems on the issues help users know about the problem that is likely to rise in the near future and avert the issue before it gets compounded.

 - This tool has a user-friendly interface that enables easier root cause analysis.

 - Simple to install, configure, and debug issues.

 - A single agent manages the entire operations.